mdimamhosen/PH-L-2/Mission 2/Be a Express Expert & Mongoose Master/Module 6 Mastering MongoDB Aggregation & Indexing/README.md

 # MongoDB Aggregation Framework and Indexing Guide

-This guide provides an overview of key MongoDB aggregation stages and indexing concepts with examples.
-It covers practical use cases, code snippets, and explanations.

----

 ## **1. Introduction to Aggregation Framework**

 The aggregation framework is a powerful tool in MongoDB for data transformation and computation.
 It processes data in a pipeline, where each stage performs an operation on the input and passes the result to the next stage.